Skin cancer

 All New Zealanders should become familiar with their skin by doing regular skin self-checks (preferably once every 3 months).
 Being familiar with your skin means you will be more likely to notice any suspicious lumps or spots as soon as they develop, and at a stage when they can be successfully treated.

-Checking your skin regularly (including skin not normally exposed to the sun) will help you get to know how your skin normally looks so you can be aware of any changes.
-This is especially important as you get older, particularly if you are over the age of 50.
+Checking your skin regularly, including skin that’s not normally exposed to the sun, will help you get to know how your skin normally looks so you can be aware of any changes.
+This is especially important as you get older, particularly if you’re over 50.

-Make sure you check your entire body, as skin cancers can sometimes occur on parts of your body that are not exposed to the sun.
+Make sure you check your whole body, as skin cancers can occur on parts of your body that aren’t exposed to the sun.

 Take the following steps to check your skin: